AdobeDocs/campaign.fr-FR/help/v8/audiences/gs-audiences.md

 <!--You can also select your message audience in an external file: recipients are stored not in the database, but in files.
 These are known as “external” deliveries.
 These contacts can be imported or not in Adobe Campaign.
 [Learn more](external-profiles.md).-->

-Une fois importé, vous pouvez créer des audiences pour envoyer vos messages.
+Une fois le fichier importé, vous pouvez créer des audiences pour envoyer vos messages.
 Découvrez comment créer des audiences [dans cette section](create-audiences.md).